marc-chatroux-elmarcofr38/Imbriqua_Structure_Loader/doc/module_file_manager.md

 This traits add to __std::fs::Path__ the following function to all path :

-* canonicalize : Canonicalize the path if it exist
+* canonicalize_pathbuf : Canonicalize the path if it exist

 ## Example usecase